The Relationship Between the Unemployment Rate and Workplace Injuries

 Samuel Wunderly

 Samuel Wunderly is a Ph.D graduate from Emory University.
-Samuel has research interests in health economics, labor economics, and game theory.
+Samuel has research interests in health & labor economics, game theory, and pedagogy.